Gangarampur: Train

 Gangarampur Railway Station was built earlier in 2004 and the first train ran on 30 December 2004.
 The station is located at the south side of the city near Gangarampur College.
-Few express trains like Howrah–Balurghat Express, Tebhaga Express(Balurghat-Kolkata), Gour Express(Balurghat-Sealdah),Balurghat-Siliguri Intercity Express stops at Gangarampur Railway Station.
+Few express trains like Howrah–Balurghat Express, Tebhaga Express(Balurghat-Kolkata), Gour Express(Balurghat-Sealdah), Balurghat-Siliguri Intercity Express stops at Gangarampur Railway Station.

 Health

 The subdivisional hospital is located at the eastern side of the city near Kaldighi.
 The hospital runs with 250 beds.
 For improvement of overall health care services in Dakshin Dinajpur district many intervention-specific projects/programmes like improvement of infrastructural facilities in the secondary level hospitals, reducing the prevalence of Malaria, creating awareness about HIV, to look after the reproductive and child health of the below poverty line people in the municipal areas, providing free treatment/medicine to them etc. are taken under consideration.
 Gangarampur Super Speciality Hospital is now #2 Hospital in Dakshin Dinajpur district.
 Balurghat superspeciality hospital has 10 floor.#1.
 Balurghat district hospital is just 35 km from Gangarampur.
-Gangarampur Ghosh Medical Hall & Ghosh Sonoscan Centre is one of best & reputated pharmaceutical stores & leading healthcare centre among the whole district.
+Gangarampur Ghosh Medical Hall & Ghosh Sonoscan Centre is one of the best & reputed pharmaceutical store & leading healthcare centre among the whole district.

-Banking facilities

-There are many Public Sector Banks, Private Sector Banks, Co-operative Banks & Regional Rural Bank in Gangarampur.
-Many bank ATMs are also available 24 hours for cash withdrawn in the every corner of Gangarampur City.